morinlab/lymphopedia/BTK.md

 ## Clinical Relevance

-The BTK inhibitor Imbruvica (Ibrutinib) had prior FDA approval for use in MCL and MZL which has since been [withdrawn](https://www.drugs.com/history/imbruvica.html) because *primary outcomes from the confirmatory Phase 3 studies studies were considered insufficient to support conversion to full approval.*
+The BTK inhibitor Imbruvica (Ibrutinib) had prior FDA approval for use in MCL and MZL which has since been [withdrawn](https://www.drugs.com/history/imbruvica.html) because *primary outcomes from the confirmatory Phase 3 studies studies were considered insufficient to support conversion to full approval.* There are some data suggesting a subset of DLBCL patients (with certain genetic features) may benefit from the combination of Ibrutinib with R-CHOP [@wilsonEffectIbrutinibRCHOP2021].
+There is no known relevance between BTK mutations and the activity of BTK inhibitors.

 ## Relevance tier by entity